kindakwiatek/PnP-ArUco-marker-tracking/README.md

 For each camera, you must perform a one-time distortion calibration.
 This is done remotely from the `motion_capture.ipynb` notebook.

-1.  **Power On a Pi:** Insert the prepared SD card into a single Pi and power it on.
+1.  **Power On a Pi:** Insert the prepared microSD card into a single Pi and power it on.
 Wait a few minutes for it to connect to the network.
 2.  **Launch the Notebook:** On your client machine, start Jupyter and open `motion_capture.ipynb`.
 3.  **Run Calibration Cells:** Follow the instructions in **Section 3** of the notebook to remotely command the Pi to capture images of the chessboard and run the calibration.
 4.  **Download Data:** The notebook will automatically download the resulting `distortion_calibration.json` file to your project root.
 This file is used for all identical camera models.